qgis/QGIS-Documentation/source/plugins/plugins_openstreetmap.rst

 Snapping is also supported in this operation, this means:

-..
-FIXME need to define rst style for [label=--]
 *  When moving a standalone (not part of any line/polygon) point,snapping to all map segments and vertices is performed.
 *  When moving a point that is a member of some lines/polygons,snapping to all map segments and vertices is performed, except for vertices of point parents.
 *  When moving a line/polygon, snapping to all map vertices is performed.
 Note that the OSM Plugin tries to snap only to the 3 closest-to-cursor vertices of a moved line/polygon, otherwise the operation would by very slow.
-Snapping can be disabled by holding :kbd:`Ctrl` key during the operation.
+Snapping can be disabled
+   by holding :kbd:`Ctrl` key during the operation.

 **Map feature removing**

 If you want to remove a feature, you must identify it first.
-To remove an identified feature, use the |osm_removeFeat|:sup:`Remove this feature` button on the OSM Feature widget.
+To remove an identified feature, use the |osm_removeFeat| :sup:`Remove this feature` button on the OSM Feature widget.
 When removing a line/polygon, the line/polygon itself is deleted, so are all its member points that doesn't belong to any other line/polygon.